|

 1. Atmosphere:

-It's important to me that I am
+important to me that I am able

-able to sing and tell stories in
+to sing and tell stories in an

-an intimate way for you.
-So the
+intimate way for you.
+So the way

-way you set up the space for the
+you set up the space for the

 show can really matter.
 It